 - If you receive a notification that "Your session is taking longer than expected to prepare" you may try refreshing your browser session.

 - Once launched, your Virtual Desktop will work & look just like a standard OS.
 Within the Virtual Desktop you can utilize programs as though they were running locally.
-Multiple applications can be launched simultaneously with the ability to share information, clipboard, & cloud storage options, and support some USB devices (if using the Windows client).
+Multiple applications can be launched simultaneously with the ability to share information, clipboard, and cloud storage options.

 For more information please continue to our article on the Virtual Desktop Toolbar and its functions.